yocelynh/spacetime-crawler4py/README.md

 ABOUT
 -------------------------
-This is the base implementation of a full crawler that uses a spacetime cache server to receive requests.
+This is the base implementation of a full crawler that uses a spacetime cache server to receive requests

 CONFIGURATION
 -------------------------